 - 24/7 bank transfers

-Azimo offers 24/7 transfers to any bank account in Nigeria, including First Bank of Nigeria and United Bank of Africa.
+Azimo offers 24/7 transfers to any bank account in Nigeria.
 That means you can send money to Nigeria quickly and securely, even at weekends and on bank holidays.

 On average, bank transfers to any bank account in Nigeria take less than 30 minutes.
 Your money will be with your recipient faster than ever before.
 No wahala.

 You can send money to Nigeria via the SWIFT network to your contact’s bank account.
 And with SWIFT transfers, your friends and family get the choice of three currencies.

 Whether it’s as Naira, US Dollars or euros, you can decide how they receive the money.
 It’s worth noting that with SWIFT, the receiving bank may charge a handling fee for processing the transfer.